mrhdias/tera-shortcodes/README.md

 # tera-shortcodes
 Tera Shortcodes in Rust: A WordPress-Like Implementation

-The goal of this project is to bring the functionality of WordPress shortcodes to Tera template engine, enabling them to be inserted into templates to display content or functionality provided by the shortcode.
+The goal of this library is to bring the functionality of WordPress shortcodes to Tera template engine, enabling them to be inserted into templates to display content or functionality provided by the shortcode.

 ```html
 {{ shortcode(display="myshortcode", foo="bar", bar="bing") | safe }}